 During autumn we love to get in the car and head out of the city in search of areas with the best fall colors.
-One of our favorite destinations is the Muskoka region.
+One of our favorite destinations in the Muskoka region.
 Muskoka is renowned for having stunning landscape due to its numerous lakes.
 The many water activities that can be had in the region make Muskoka a favored summertime destination.
 However, I feel that Muskoka is at its best in the Fall.
 The lakes are surrounded by vast forests.
-The orange, yellow, and red leaves make for a wonderful contrast amongst the coniferous trees and dark blue lakes.
+The orange, yellow, and red leaves make for a wonderful contrast among the coniferous trees and dark blue lakes.

 2. Visit a Park or Conservation Area

 Close to home, we like to visit Belfountain Conservation Area.
 The walk along the babbling creek offers great views of the wonderful fall colors.
 However, one of our all-time favorite parks is Jackson’s Park in Peterborough, Ontario.
 There are kilometers of paths for your exploring pleasure.
 Best of all, entrance is free!
 Peterborough is part of the Kawarthas, home to numerous family-friendly parks only a short drive away from the Greater Toronto area.

 3. Watch the Salmon Run

 During autumn there are also places in North America where you can watch salmon try to make their way up river to get to their spawning grounds.
 This is called the Salmon Run.
 The first time we witnessed this event was on an Alaska cruise excursion.
 We are lucky to have a few places near our home, in and around the Greater Toronto area, where this can be witnessed for free!

 4. Go to Fall Fairs

 In our house, fall is synonymous to fairs!
-Many towns, big and small, have fairs that run over a couple of day normally over the weekend.
+Many towns, big and small, have fairs that run over a couple of days normally over the weekend.
 In fact, we could probably go to a fair every weekend in the fall and not visit any of the fairs twice.
 A visit to the fair means learning about farm animals, riding rollers coasters and other carnival rides, and of course, eating treats!

 5. Pick Your Own Fruit

 Before I became a mom, I didn’t even know there was a difference between baking apples, the best apples for applesauce and apples for raw consumption!
 You are provided with a bag at the entrance and there is a per kilogram fee.
 At some places, if you fill your bag fully there is a flat rate to pay for the entire bag.

 Later on in the fall season, when C and D start seeing the leaves fall from the trees they immediately start asking when we are going to Pumpkinfest so they can pick out their pumpkin for Halloween.
-The Pumpkin festival is definitely in C and D’s top favorites of all the kid-friendly fall activities.
+The Pumpkin Festival is definitely in C and D’s top favorites of all the kid-friendly fall activities.
 Besides picking pumpkins, wagon rides, and corn mazes are also big hits with our kids.

-Fall Activities in Ontario
+Family-Friendly Fall Activities in Ontario